Columnists, Past Issues, Tami Kamin Meyer, V12I2

 A person’s mental health impacts everything in life, at home, work, or play.

-Small business owners (SBO) play huge roles in their employees’ lives, not only financially, but emotionally, too.
+Small business owners (SBOs) play a huge role in their employees’ lives, not only financially but emotionally, too.
 And that includes owners and employees in the shed industry.

 According to Jillian Amodio, a licensed therapist, writer, and mental health advocate, “An SBO who wants people to show up to work with a good attitude, be loyal, and be productive has to make sure their (employees’) mental and physical health is taken into account.
 If you don’t offer a supportive place, eventually your workplace will suffer.”

-The mental health of employees and their bosses correlate with the success of a small business, she says.
+The mental health of employees and their bosses correlates with the success of a small business, she says.

 “If an SBO wants the business to grow, they must address modern-day stressors and challenges that impact the business and employees,” sums up Amodio.

-Joel Steele, chief people officer of E-Impact Marketing, demonstrates his commitment to mental health for both him and his colleagues through both actions and words.
+Joel Steele, chief people officer of E-Impact Marketing, demonstrates his commitment to mental health for both himself and his colleagues through both actions and words.

 Mental health should matter to employers, he says.
 “As an employer, you oversee people.
 If your mental health or emotional tank is low or depleted, there isn’t much to give to others.
 I have to be mentally healthy enough to care for my family and (at) work.”